|

 swimming.
 The island had been formed during millions of years of tectonic development.

 Lake Baikal's deepest point (1637m) is near the Eastern Shore of the Island.
+On

 the island there are several small lakes, the highest mountain is the forbidden